Ski Touring Iceland With the Country’s First IFMGA Guide

 Iceland is my land, Iceland is your land

-For a mountainous country enveloped by snow, Iceland warmed up to ski touring unusually late.
+For a mountainous country enveloped by snow, Iceland warmed up to ski touring unusually late, as its hiking trips are arguably more popular, especially the Laugavegur trek.
 Sure, we’ve been active in the wilderness for a long time, but our approach to outdoor activities has been decidedly North American.
 Snowmobiles, snow bikes, super jeeps, anything with lots of horsepower—that’s the way to go around here.
 It’s only in the past decade or so that people started to embrace non-motorized outings in the backcountry.

 What sets ski touring in Iceland apart from any other location is maths: the sheer quantity of skiable terrain per square kilometer of mountain range (Sτ / Km²).
 That spot you were eyeing is taken by another group?
 No problem.
 A sudden storm is brewing on the slopes?
 Easy, there’s untouched snow with perfect ski conditions all over the island!
 Thanks to our well-connected roads you can go from coast to coast in about eight hours.